laravel/docs/pennant.md

 <a name="in-memory-cache"></a>
 ### In-Memory Cache

 When checking a feature, Pennant will create an in-memory cache of the result.
-If you are using the database driver, this means that re-checking the same feature flag throughout a single request will not trigger additional database queries.
-It also ensures you have a consistent result for the duration of the request.
+If you are using the `database` driver, this means that re-checking the same feature flag within a single request will not trigger additional database queries.
+This also ensures that the feature has a consistent result for the duration of the request.

-If you need to manually flush the in-memory cache, you may use the `flushCache` method on the `Feature` facade.
+If you need to manually flush the in-memory cache, you may use the `flushCache` method offered by the `Feature` facade:

     Feature::flushCache();

 <a name="scope"></a>
 ## Scope

-As previously mentioned, features are checked against the currently authenticated user by default.
-This may not always suit your needs.
-For one off feature checks, it is possible to specify the scope you would like to check the feature against.
+As previously discussed, features are typically checked against the currently authenticated user.
+However, this may not always suit your needs.
+Therefore, it is possible to specify the scope you would like to check a given feature against.

 Imagine you have built a new billing experience that you are rolling out to entire teams at once, rather than individual users.
-You want the oldest teams to have a slower rollout than the newer teams.
-Your feature Closure might look something like the following:
+You would like the oldest teams to have a slower rollout than the newer teams.
+Your feature resolution closure might look something like the following:

     use App\Models\Team;
     use Carbon\Carbon;